codepath/android-view-helpers/README.md

 ### Usage

+In apps, you often may want to display an alert asking the user a question or displaying a message to the user.
 Creating an alert to display is easy:

 ```java
 class MyActivity extends FragmentActivity {